-A drug test looks for the presence of one or more illegal or prescription drugs in your urine, blood, saliva, hair, or sweat.
-Drug testing is a prevention and deterrent method used by employers, law enforcement agencies, the police, etc. There are multiple drugs testing options available.
+Drugs of abuse testing are conducted both for medical purposes and legal causes, such as workplace or roadside drug testing.
+Drug testing help identify the early symptoms and signs of drug abuse and addiction to enable early intervention and help prevent accidents.
+A drug test looks for the presence of one or more illegal or prescription drugs in urine, blood, saliva, hair, or sweat.
+Drug testing is a prevention and dissuasion solution used by employers, law enforcement agencies, rehabilitation centres, etc. There are multiple drug testing options available.
 Each option has its pros and cons depending on the environment they are administered in.

-The length of time drugs stay in the system has drawn more attention from police officers, employers and employees.
-Drug test detection times vary according to the drug and prevalence of drug use, the dose, the type of sample (e.g. oral, urine, hair, etc.) and the individual metabolism.
-The appearance of drugs within the body is detectable on varying timelines depending on the substance in question.
-In other words, the drug detection time for drugs depends on the method used to collect the substance.
+The length of time drugs stay in the system has drawn more attention from police officers, employers, and employees.
+Drug test detection times vary according to the drug and prevalence of drug use, the dose, the type of sample (e.g., oral, urine, hair, etc.) and the individual metabolism.
+The appearance of drugs within the body is detectable on varying timelines depending on the substance in question, the frequency of use, the matrix, etc. In other words, drug detection times depend on the method used to collect the substance.

-Because there are so many different factors affecting the time that drugs can be visible in chemical tests, the best researchers have been able to do is develop a range of time, or detection window, during which drugs might be detected.
-Our R&D manager is currently conducting research regarding drug detection windows.
+Because there are so many factors affecting the time that drugs can be visible in chemical tests, the best researchers have been able to develop a range of time, or detection window, during which drugs might be detected.
+Synens has recently conducting on drug detection window in urine and oral fluid.
+Our free white paper on Window of Detection for Drugs details drug detection times using clear and very easy-to-read content and illustrations.

 A drug may be detected in oral fluid in less than one hour and remain detectable for five up to 48 hours after last use.